dannyk96/progfem_5ed/source/bin/README.md

-This directory holds the compiled libraries togther with the .mod files
+This directory can be used to collect all the compiled programs from the book Hence the source tree can be safely deleted

-The latter are needed when compiling programs that use these libraries henne add -Ibin to the compilation line